Get a free, no obligation personal loan quote with rates as low as 9.99%

 How do I choose a secured credit card?

-Not all credit card companies offer secured cards and not all secured credit cards are created equal, so just like you would with a traditional card, shop around and do your research.
-Finally, make sure the company you choose reports to the credit bureaus, this is extremely important if you’re trying to rebuild your credit score.
+Not all credit card companies offer secured cards, and not all secured credit cards are created equal, so just like you would with a traditional card, shop around.
+Finally, make sure the company you choose reports to the credit bureaus; this is extremely important if you’re trying to rebuild your credit score.

 Can I get a credit card with a 600 credit score?

-If your credit scores fall in the low 600s then you’ll definitely have more options than someone with credit scores in the 500s.
-You’ll probably qualify for a traditional credit card and won’t need a secured one, but you’ll also still be high risk.
-You’ll have to look around and find a company that’s willing to approve people with slightly lower credit scores.
+If your credit scores fall in the mid-600s, you’ll have more options than someone with credit in the 500s.
+You may qualify for a traditional credit card, but you may need to work on your credit with a secured card first.

 Can I get a credit card with a credit score of 650?

-Once your credit scores break into the high 600s you should have significantly less trouble being approved for a traditional credit card.
-However, to qualify for the more high-tiered credit cards may require even higher credit scores.
+Once your credit scores break into the high 600s, you should have significantly less trouble being approved for a traditional credit card.
+However, to qualify for the higher-tiered credit cards may require even higher credit scores.

 Lisa Rennie avatar on Loans Canada